AishMishra001/Mern_Stack/Weekly-Progress/Week7/readme.md

 3. Client Side Bundle : A client-side bundle is a collection of JavaScript, CSS, and other assets that are loaded by the browser when a user visits a web page.
 In the context of React, a client-side bundle typically includes the React library, the application code, and any third-party libraries or dependencies.

 4. Routing : Routing in React is the process of navigating between different views or pages in a single-page application (SPA).
 In React, routing is typically implemented using the react-router library, which provides a set of components and hooks for defining routes, navigating between them, and accessing route parameters and query strings.

+5. UseNavigate() hook :
+The useNavigate hook is a part of the react-router-dom library in React.
+It is used to navigate between different routes in a React application.
+The useNavigate hook returns a function that can be used to navigate to a different route.

+6. Note that useNavigate() works when it is under a parent <BrowserRouter> component.

+7.Lazy Loading:  It's a technique used to improve the performance of a web application by loading only the necessary code and data when it is needed, rather than loading everything at once.
+In React, lazy loading can be achieved using the React.lazy function and the Suspense component.